skolima/ppro-devops-challenge/README.md

 #### [app](./app/)

-This folder contains the code for the application.
+This folder contains the code for the application and notes for the developer.

 #### [infra/01. terraform-state](./infra/01.%20terraform-state/)